 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealander, and British travelers, please consult your insurance brokers.

-Air: Both the Genoa and Torino airports are serviced by a number of airlines, including Alitalia, Air France, British Airways, plus low-cost companies like AirOne and EasyJet.
+Air: Both the Genoa [Genova in Italian] and Turin [Torino in Italian] airports are serviced by a number of airlines, including Alitalia, Air France, British Airways, plus low-cost companies like AirOne and EasyJet.
 Both airports have shuttles to the main train station in town for further connections.
-The Milan “Malpensa” airport is the easiest if you are flying in directly from the U.S. or a complete list of French airports and a selection of low-cost airlines, see our "Transport Info" page.
+The Milan “Malpensa” airport is the easiest if you are flying in directly from the U.S. For more detailed information on Italian airports and a selection of low-cost airlines, see our "Transport Info" page.

-Rail: trains from Genoa take about 45 minutes (departures every hour), from Torino about 1.5 hours (departures every hour), and from Milan about 1 hour 45 minutes (with one change).
+Rail: trains from Genoa take about an hour (departures every hour), from Torino 2 hrs (some take 4, so choose well before you book!), and from Milan about 3 hours (with one change).
 See the Trenitalia website (in English) at this link.
 For alternative high-speed rail travel, see the Italo website.
 For complete information on using the Italian train system, see our blog post.

-Getting Away at the End of the Trip: the trip ends on Sunday in Asti, with a morning transfer to the train station.
+Getting Away at the End of the Trip: the trip ends on Saturday in Asti, with a morning transfer to the train station.
 There are trains to Genoa, Turin, and Milan around 9:45.
-See our link to Italian train schedules below.
+Please consult the Trenitalia website for the most current schedules.